sketchplugins/plugin-directory/README.md

 - [Paster](https://github.com/volorf/paster), by Oleg Frolov: Sketch plugin.
 Paste text data from clipboard to Sketch text layers
 - [Path Prefix Remover](https://github.com/elethom/sketch-pathprefixremover), by Elethom Hunter: Remove path prefix for symbol instances.
 - [Perfecter](https://github.com/volorf/perfecter), by Oleg Frolov: Make great typography [Sketch plugin]
+- [Perfecto-](https://github.com/pranusarna94/perfecto-), by Pranu Sarna: A sketch plugin to round off all sub-pixel layers at once
 - [PinLog](https://github.com/zhongerxin/pinlog), by Twox: A plugin that would help you note your changeLog and can help other people to find the change in sketch
 - [Pixel Perfecter](https://github.com/swiadek/pixel-perfecter-sketch-plugin), by Jakub Świadek: Pixel Perfecter helps you find pixel imperfect layers in your documents.
 - [Place Linked Bitmap](https://github.com/frankko/place-linked-bitmap), by Frank Kolodziej: A plugin to place external bitmap files into Sketch and update Sketch layers after external bitmaps are updated
 - [Plant](https://plantapp.io), by Plant: Version control for designers
 - [Plot](https://plotapp.co), by Jordan Singer: Collaborate with your design team in a new way
+- [polaris-telescope](https://github.com/Shopify/polaris-telescope), by Shopify: Access Shopify Polaris from Sketch to speed up your design or development workflow
 - [Prefixation Sketch Plugin](https://github.com/pberrecloth/prefixation-sketch-plugin), by Peter Berrecloth: Manage the prefixes of your layers, artboards or symbols
 - [Prism](https://github.com/lalomrtnz/prism), by Lalo Mrtnz: Creates a beautiful artboard color palette with all your 'Document Colors' and their respective color label in a variety of formats.
 - [Protowire](https://protowire.com), by Mark Horgan: Adds prototyping to Sketch including transitions between screens and layer animation.